SadeqSoltani/energy-transition-analysis/README.md

 **Mostly adding, not replacing and policy only sometimes changes that.** A handful of countries (Germany, the UK, Netherlands, Spain) genuinely transformed, taking renewables from near-zero to over 50% of their mix Germany alone improved by 52 percentage points (6% → 59%).
 But globally, fossil generation still nearly doubled while renewables were layered on top, and a third of countries with renewable policies saw no acceleration at all.

+## Recommendations for Investors and Developers

+The central finding (additive, not substitutive) points to a clear investment thesis: capital tends to flow toward markets that are already green and easy, while the strongest opportunities sit in the gaps, meaning high-potential markets with low deployment.
+Each recommendation below traces back to a specific finding.

+**1. Target the Middle East gap.**
+The Middle East averages just 5.7% renewables, the lowest of any region, despite abundant solar resource and deep pools of capital.
+This is a policy-timing play: the low share is driven by cheap domestic fossil fuels and subsidies, so the opportunity opens as subsidy reform and diversification mandates take effect.
+Build pipeline now and deploy when the regulatory environment shifts.

+**2. Fund the backsliders.**
+Eleven countries, including Peru, Colombia, and the Philippines, saw their renewable share fall as growing demand defaulted to fossil generation.
+That rising demand is exactly what a new solar or wind project sells into.
+Their existing renewables are largely hydro, which is exposed to drought, so solar and wind can be positioned as grid resilience and diversification rather than clean energy alone.

+**3. Screen on deployment data, not policy headlines.**
+Only 64% of countries with a policy milestone accelerated afterward, so a national pledge is a weak signal on its own.
+Use actual year-over-year renewable growth to qualify markets, and treat stated targets as ambition rather than evidence.

+**4. Hedge the supply-chain concentration.**
+China produced roughly 41% of the world's solar and 42% of its wind in 2024.
+Project economics that depend on this supply chain carry tariff and geopolitical risk, so price that risk in and diversify sourcing where possible to protect returns.

+**Caveats.**
+These recommendations are a market-screening layer, not a final investment decision.
+The policy analysis shows association, not causation, so deployment-based screening is the more reliable takeaway.
+Renewable share includes hydro, which is why the backsliding markets look the way they do.
+This dataset also covers electricity only, and does not capture transport, heating, storage, or grid constraints that materially affect any real project.

 ## Tools & Pipeline

 ```